lfit/releng-reusable-workflows/docs/compose-maven-merge.rst

 built with Maven.
 It will build the package for release, run tests for final integration testing, and can optionally sign and push the package for release.

+This workflow can be utilized directly, or can serve as a reference workflow for modification (e.g. removing boolean inputs for pushes that will always occur or hardcoding inputs/variables that apply to all repos in an organization).

 :Required parameters:

     :GERRIT_BRANCH: This should be received from the Gerrit trigger.